noctonic/cyberchef-mcp-sse/README.md

 ### Prompts:

-`cyberchef-prompt` Explains annd encourages the use of the tools.
+`cyberchef-prompt` Explains and encourages the use of the tools.